The Best 3 Days in Athens Itinerary by JetSettingFools.com

 Finally, step into Monastiraki Square and navigate your way through the bewildering flea market.

-Lunch: Kostas Souvlaki and Ice Cream
+Lunch: Kosta Souvlaki and Ice Cream

-You are, no doubt, getting hungry – but skip the restaurants on Monastiraki Square (unless you simply can’t resist the heavenly scent of sizzling meat at O Thanasis).
+You are no doubt getting hungry – but skip the restaurants on Monastiraki Square (unless you simply can’t resist the heavenly scent of sizzling meat at O Thanasis).

-Afternoon: Explore Athens’ East Side
+Afternoon: Explore Another Side of Athens

-The 38-acre site was created as the Royal Garden and has an array of flora and fauna.
-The free park is open from 6am to 7pm and features flower beds, fountains, ponds with turtles and intertwining paths.
+After lunch, set off to see the National Garden.
+The 38-acre site was created as the Royal Garden and has an array of flora and fauna as well as ponds with turtles and intertwining paths.

 The yellow Zappeion Hall on the south end of the gardens was built in 1878 – and served as the Olympic Village for the 1896 Summer Games in Athens.